3D Printing: Surface Finishing – Workshop Guide

 2.1 Fine putty locally

-Fill small holes/gaps thinly, leave slightly raised.
-After hardening, sand flat with P320–P400.
-Several thin layers are faster than one thick one.
+Fill small holes/cracks thinly, leave slightly raised.
+After curing, level with P320–P400.
+Several thin applications are faster than one thick one.

 2.2 Filler primer as a leveling layer

-Filler acts like "sprayable putty."
-This works great for PLA; for PETG, we use a suitable adhesion promoter.
+Filler acts like "sprayable putty".
+This works great for PLA; for PETG, we ensure a suitable adhesion promoter.
 Spray from approx. 20–30 cm, thinly and crosswise.
 After drying, smooth wet with P400–P600.
 Two to three cycles are often enough until layer lines are practically gone.
-(MatterHackers, All3DP)
+(See MatterHackers, All3DP)

 Filler covers layer lines

 Spray thinly, let dry, sand wet.
-Mark problem areas and rework them specifically – saves time.
+Mark problem areas and touch up specifically – saves time.

-Step 3: Paint application – adhesion before appearance
+Step 3: Paint build-up – adhesion before appearance

-Proven practice in many workshops and guides – and also standard for us.
-(Fictiv, Prusa Blog)
+Proven practice in many workshops and guides – and standard for us too. ( (Fictiv, Prusa Blog)

 3.2 Example settings (guidelines)

-Orange peelSprayed too thick, too close, cold canSpray thinner, 20–30 cm distance, warm cans (lukewarm), wet sanding with P600
+Orange PeelSprayed too thick, too close, cold canSpray thinner, 20–30 cm distance, warm can (hand warm), wet sand P600

-Bubbles/fisheyesGrease/dust, silicone residuesThoroughly degrease (isopropanol), work dust-free, thin coats
+Bubbles/FisheyesGrease/dust, silicone residueDegrease thoroughly (IPA), work dust-free, thin coats

-Visible sanding marksGrits skippedGo back to the last grit until all scratches are gone; then proceed
+Visible sanding marksSkipped gritsGo back to the last grit until all scratches are gone; then proceed

-Flaking paintPrimer missing/unsuitableUse adhesion promoter/primer, sand substrate with P600, check cleaner
+Flaking paintPrimer missing/inadequateUse adhesion promoter/primer, sand surface with P600, check cleaner

-Smeary sandingPLA/PETG heats upWet sanding, reduce pressure, shorter strokes, fresh paper
+Smudgy sandingPLA/PETG heats upWet sand, reduce pressure, shorter strokes, fresh paper

 Practical example: Figure (20 cm) from PLA, 0.16 mm layer